UniMath/agda-unimath/src/species/equivalences-species-of-types-in-subuniverses.lagda.md

-# Equivalences of species of subuniverses
+# Equivalences of species of types in subuniverses

 ```agda
 module species.equivalences-species-of-types-in-subuniverses where